 Instead, stick to breastmilk or formula to drink, and teach baby to choose real fruit.
 At this age, baby can have a few small sips of water from an open cup (preferably not a sippy) at meals for practice.

 Remember: Sometimes the healthiest food for babies isn’t on the baby aisle!
-Check out these healthy “outside the baby aisle” finger foods.
+Think “outside the baby aisle” for the healthiest finger foods for your baby.